ReallyRealer/Hyde-Kido-Nanaya-Shiki-Expansion-Pack/README.md

 - J0202 (fastfall by double tapping down in midair)
 - 623A + A (cancels 623A into a fastfall)
 - 623B + B (cancels 623B into a upwards flip)
+- 623B (Hold B) alternate ender where he will do his C-Moon grab instead of being able to cancel into a flip
 - 0202x is just his tp series
 - J2B (dive kick)
 - 214x is a new series (mainly just reused his boss rush 0202D adds but as separate moves)